 KELLY REIF Business Services Operations & Payroll Coordinator

 VINCE ARENAL Business Services Specialist

-If you need to pay fees other than the payment hours posted above, you can pay tuition online by logging in to your PRISM account.
+If you need to pay fees other than the payment hours posted above, you can pay tuition online, using your Visa, MasterCard, Discover Card, or via web check by logging in to your PRISM account.

 Although we have made every reasonable effort to be factually accurate, UW Colleges, UW Sheboygan and their employees assume no legal liability for the accuracy or completeness disclosed, herein.
 Because the university reserves the right to withdraw or add offerings and make other necessary changes after this web site has been printed, this is a guide and is not an irrevocable contract between the student and UW Sheboygan or UW Colleges.
 All information contained on the Business Services web site is subject to change without prior notice.